 Some Rules

-• You don't have to itemize to make a QCD and you cannot claim a charitable contribution deduction for any QCD not included in your income.
+You don't have to itemize to make a QCD, and you can't claim a charitable contribution deduction for any QCD not included in your income.

-• QCDs are limited to the amount that would otherwise be taxed as ordinary income.
+QCDs are limited to the amount that'd otherwise be taxed as ordinary income.
 This excludes non-deductible contributions.
 If your IRA includes nondeductible contributions, the distribution is first considered to be paid out of otherwise taxable income.

 Qualifications

-• Contributing to an IRA may result in a reduction of the QCD amount you can deduct.
-If you make a deductible IRA contribution after you turn 70 1/2, it will reduce the amount of the QCD that's excluded in your gross income.
+Contributing to an IRA may result in a reduction in the QCD amount you can deduct.
+If you make a deductible IRA contribution after you turn 70 1/2, it'll reduce the amount of the QCD that's excluded in your gross income.

 The Charity

-• The charity must give you the same type of required acknowledgment for your contribution that you would need in order to claim the deduction for a charitable contribution.
+The charity must give you the same type of required acknowledgment for your contribution that you would need to claim the deduction for a charitable contribution.